swyxio/fresh/fresh.md

 ## Make it clear what the list is about

 Have a succinct description at the top of your readme.
 Make sure your list covers a certain scope and nothing else.
-Link to other awesome lists if you think they already cover a certain subject well enough.
+Link to other `fresh` lists if you think they already cover a certain subject well enough.

 ## Pay attention to grammar